Breathing techniques for pregnant women

 It promotes deep rest (it can induce sleep) and is an antidote to pain and tension, which is why is instinctively adopted by many women in the first stages of labour.

-Full Yogic Breath:
+Full Yogic breath:

-The objective of this practice is to make space in the body by bringing the breath awareness consecutively to three different parts of the torso: lower abdomen, ribcage and upper chest, and then combining all of them.
-It results in a fuller, deeper breathing.
 It massages the digestive organs and helps increasing abdominal and thoracic breathing, allowing the lungs to expand fully and breathe more deeply.
-It is good resource in later stages of pregnancy as the growing baby limits the expansion of the lungs due to the immobilization of the respiratory diaphragm.
+It is a good resource in later stages of pregnancy as the growing baby limits the expansion of the lungs due to the immobilization of the respiratory diaphragm.

-This Pranayama lengthens the inhalation and exhalation by alternately closing each nostril and blocking the passage of air on one side and then the other with the aid of a mudra (hand gesture).
+Also called alternate nostril breathing (anuloma viloma), this Pranayama lengthens the inhalation and exhalation by alternately closing each nostril and blocking the passage of air on one side and then the other with the aid of a mudra (hand gesture).
 It purifies the nadis (energy channels) and balances the energy within the body.

 In pregnant women the blocking of the nostrils can be done with the fingers if the nose passages are free, or mentally, imagining alternatively closing the nostrils.